home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 WORKDIR /data
 ```

-Add "ports" to `config.json`.
-This will make TCP on port 8000 inside the container available on the host on port 8000.
+Add "ingress" options to `config.json`.
+Ingress allow users to access the add-on web interface via the Home Assistant UI.
+Authentication is handled by Home Assistant, so neither the user nor the add-on developer will need to care about the security or port forwarding.

 ```json
 {